St. Sylvester's College: Main administrative building

 The main administrative building is the oldest academic building within the world heritage zone by UNESCO and declared as a conserved structure.
 Formerly owned by St. Anthony's College, Kandy, this four-storied building is a blend of Victorian, Edwardian, and Georgian styles.

 College Crest

-The current college crest was designed by the then head prefect, Master Kiriella:
+The original college crest was designed by the then head prefect of the college, Master Kiriella.
+Which was later modified a little in colours.
+The Legend of crest as follows: